The Future Of Sales Is Advocacy

 “Who HATES IT when another human being calls them on the phone?”

-This was the simple but powerful question the perennial straight shooting (and occasional f-bomb dropping) Gary Vaynerchuk asked a New York City audience of 1500 sales and marketing leaders at the Sales Machine conference back in June.
+This was the simple but powerful question the perennial straight-shooting (and occasional f-bomb dropping) Gary Vaynerchuk asked a New York City audience of 1500 sales and marketing leaders at the Sales Machine conference in June of 2016.
 Like many, I was first taken aback by the question.
 “What does he mean?”
 I thought.
 “Who’s calling?
 A friend?
 My mother?
-A telemarketer asking if I’m interested in massive long distance savings?”
+A telemarketer asking if I’m interested in massive long-distance savings?”
 But as 40% of the audience sheepishly raised their hands (including myself), I realized my questions no longer mattered.
 Indeed, the world has changed.

 The world of sales has changed

 With consumers’ desire to engage brands on their own terms, armed with more information and insights than ever before, the world of sales has also changed.
-According to a CEB study, 57% of a purchase decision is complete before a buyer even reaches out to your sales organization.
-And Forrester forecasts one million B2B sales people in the U.S. will lose their jobs to self-service eCommerce by 2020, accounting for 20% of the B2B sales force.
+According to a CEB study, 89% of customer purchase journeys begin without seller input.
+And Forrester forecasted that, over the past five years, one million B2B salespeople in the U.S. will lose their jobs to self-service eCommerce, accounting for 20% of the B2B sales force.

-I’ve said in the past that inertia and status quo bias are the enemy of sales.
+I’ve said in the past that inertia and status quo bias is the enemy of sales.
 Some of the tactics organizations can use to disrupt this inertia involve invoking the power of reciprocity, establish credibility early, lead with values instead of products, and even refining their pitch.
-However, one of the most unobtrusive, empathetic, and authentic ways to convert customers is to simply surround them with like-minded customers who love you!
+However, one of the most unobtrusive, empathetic, and authentic ways to convert customers is to simply surround them with like-minded customers who love you.
+And the data agrees.

 In business, we all have customers that love us and B2B companies have long recognized the value of advocates to driving revenue.
 After all, advocates provide trusted referrals and social proof, the highest converting source of leads.
 Advocates can share testimonials, participate in reference calls, and be featured in case studies.
 The problem is few organizations are able to mobilize their advocates systematically and consistently.

 Customer requests for assistance are sporadic and can often be poorly timed and overwhelming.
-This leads to a poor advocate experience, limited impact, and missed opportunity.
+This leads to a poor advocate experience, limited impact, and missed opportunities.
 The key is creating an intimate experience for your advocates.
-Fostering a genuine sense of community and direct connection to your company, resulting in faster, more frequent, and longer lasting impact on your sales pipeline.
+Fostering a genuine sense of community and direct connection to your company, resulting in faster, more frequent, and longer-lasting impact on your sales pipeline.

 It’s strange that it’s taken so long for the world of B2B sales to catch up to the buying experience we as consumers expect in our personal lives.
 It’s clear however that as these two worlds continue to collide, the sales teams looking to win in the most authentic, high-conversion, and customer-centric way, are the ones who adopt an advocate-first approach.
 After all, there is no better sales rep than a happy customer!